TRM is Thermal Analysis plus PDN (power distribution network). Coupled or separated.

 If you work with E-CAD layout software and don't want to get used to complex finite elements, TRM is the right tool: universal, easy to use and inexpensive.

 Take a look at this short demo: Video (15 MB)

 Can I import traces from my CAD software?

 Yes, export Gerber files and import them into TRM.
 A bitmap import is also possible.

-Do I already have a layout for a calculation?
+Do I already need to have a layout for a calculation?

 No. The simple graphical editor handles rectangles and circles from which very simple copper assignments can be drawn and calculated immediately.
 It is also possible to draw components in this way.